A History of Verbal and Non-Verbal Communication

 Taitetsu Unno

-People have been verbalizing their thoughts – a complicated way of describing the act of “speaking”– since before the beginnings of recorded history.
-We know that oral traditions predate written records by several millennia, so the use of language as a form of communication dates back at least until the prehistoric first ever spoken word.
+People have been verbalizing their thoughts — a complicated way of describing the act of “speaking” — since before the beginnings of recorded history.
+We know that oral traditions predate written records by several millennia, so the use of language as a form of communication dates back to the earliest spoken words in prehistoric times.

 Language and the Tower of Babel

-The Biblical story of the Tower of Babel is a myth describing the origins of language and linguistic communication which attempts to account for the diversity of language in our world today.
-The story recounts a time apparently before language was a thing – or, at least, when there was a common language throughout all of humanity.
+The Biblical story of the Tower of Babel is a myth that describes the origins of linguistic communication and attempts to account for the diversity of languages in our world today.
+The story recounts a time apparently before language existed, or at least when there was a common language throughout all of humanity.
 As the legend goes, when the Babylonian ruler Nimrod attempted to build a tower reaching the heavens, God punished the people of the earth so that they could no longer communicate coherently with one another, thereby subverting their overreaching ambitions.
 This eventually led to the linguistic and cultural diaspora that we now understand as the languages and cultures of the world.

 Have we ever paused to consider why human beings need to use spoken or written language at all?
 Why do we need to express ourselves using words in order to communicate with each other?
 Why do we need to formulate words in order to capture and express our knowledge and experiences?
 What are we doing when we use words and language?